Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Storage accounts that can be used as the audit log destination:: Storage1 and Storage2 only.
 Log Analytics workspaces that can be used as the audio log destination: Analytics1 and Analytics3 only.
 - [ ] Storage accounts that can be used as the audit log destination:: Storage1, Storage2, and Storage3.
 Log Analytics workspaces that can be used as the audio log destination: Analytics1 and Analytics3 only.

+### You have an Azure subscription that contains three storage accounts, an Azure SQL managed instance named SQL1, and three Azure SQL databases.
+The storage accounts are configured as shown in the following table.
+SQL1 has the following settings: Auditing: On.
+Audit log destination: storage1.
+The Azure SQL databases are configured as shown in the following table.
+Audit events for DB1 are written to storage1.

+- [x] Yes.
+- [ ] No.

+### You have an Azure subscription that contains three storage accounts, an Azure SQL managed instance named SQL1, and three Azure SQL databases.
+The storage accounts are configured as shown in the following table.
+SQL1 has the following settings: Auditing: On.
+Audit log destination: storage1.
+The Azure SQL databases are configured as shown in the following table.
+Audit events for DB2 are written to storage1 and storage2.

+- [x] Yes.
+- [ ] No.

+### You have an Azure subscription that contains three storage accounts, an Azure SQL managed instance named SQL1, and three Azure SQL databases.
+The storage accounts are configured as shown in the following table.
+SQL1 has the following settings: Auditing: On.
+Audit log destination: storage1.
+The Azure SQL databases are configured as shown in the following table.
+Storage3 can be used as an audit log destination for DB3.

+- [x] Yes.
+- [ ] No.

 ### You need to deploy Docker containers to VM1.
 The containers must be able to access Azure Storage resources and Azure SQL databases by using the service endpoint.
 References: <https://docs.microsoft.com/en-us/azure/virtual-network/container-networking-overview>

 ![Question 31](images/question31.jpg)